Zeph-T/MNIST-digit-Recognizer/README.md

 # MNIST-digit-Recognizer

-A Convolutional Neural Network which recognises the hadwritten digit.
+A Convolutional Neural Network which recognises hadwritten digits.
 Developed using TensorFlow and Keras